leifos-gmbh/ILIAS/Services/MetaData/ROADMAP.md

 These filters make translating the search queries to SQL much more complex, so the cost might outweigh the use.

+### Allow manipulation of LOM sets during derivation

+The `Derivator` in the API could be expanded to contain methods like `prepareOmit` and `prepareAddOrChange` to allow changes to the derived LOM set before it is persisted.
+The repository would need to take into account more types of markers/scaffolds in `transferMD`.

 ### Vocabularies

 Allow adding other vocabularies than LOM.
 This could be implemented